yo-yo-yo-jbo/dh_key_exchange/README.md

 - Division can be achieved if and only if our modulus is a `prime number`, with something called the [Extended Euclidean Algorithm](https://en.wikipedia.org/wiki/Extended_Euclidean_algorithm).
 - The set of numbers `{ 1, 2, ... p-1 }` form a `multiplicative Group`, which means addition, substraction, multiplication and division work "nicely".
 - Our Group also has something called a `Generator`, which is a member of that group that you can multiply by itself over and over again that iterates the entire Group.
+- In practice, we will also look at Generators that do not generate the *entire* Group, but only a *Subgroup* instead.
+More on that later.

 To give an example, let's take `p=7` (i.e. `(mod 7)`) - the Group members are `{ 1, 2, 3, 4, 5, 6 }`.
 The number `3` is a *generator* - let's multiply it by itself over and over again: